pkbhowmick/dev-hack/gateway/README.md

         "message": "Successfully Signed Up!"
     }
     ```
+  - Observability:
+    - It stores the successful user creation to mongodb for future analytics purpose
+    - we added tracing to all the important componenet
+    - it uses mysql db for user data storing, as we assumed our userbase is gonna be small but the read operation (to verify whether there's a user or not) is more thus we used mysql for optimal read operation heavy db

 - `GET /users/:userId/products` (Get the products of that user):
   - Request URL: `localhost:8085/users/640cebcb-cd27-4dff-86cb-c951e2d65828/products`
   - Response: